Compliance Managers: How They Help Modern Organizations Navigate Compliance

 Outsourcing the role of compliance manager

 Instead of hiring a compliance manager in-house, organizations can choose to outsource the role through various options.
-This approach can be especially beneficial for small to mid-sized businesses or organizations with limited resources.
+This approach can be especially beneficial for small to mid-sized businesses or organizations with limited resources and time to dedicate to compliance.

 Below are three common ways to outsource the compliance manager role, along with the pros and cons of each option.